vsbron/nextJs2024-school-management/README.md

 - Admin dashboard that divided to two sections: Center and Right;
 - Center Admin dashboard shows number of Charts based on a various school data;
 - Right Admin dashboard displays a calendar and an event list for a chosen date and announcements;
+- From the left navigation full list of Teachers, Students and Parents can be accessed;

 ## Details